Karasp1980/bunnyland/README.md

 * Add a notification system in to alert users when they receive a new message or Adoption request
 * Add a reply mecanism to the Adoption request function so the user sending the request could get a yes or no on their request
+* On the profile pages, get the posts and adoptionposts rendered together and in date order, now all posts are displayed first and then adoption posts
+* Get the search filter by category on the PostsPage to filter directly in the component in the frontend, instead of category in the filterset_fields in the backend-api as now in order to not needing to call the api each time.

 [Back to top](<#table-of-contents>)